harrietrc/loadimpact-docs/jekyll/_v4/getting-started/local-test-execution-hello-world.md

 ## Next Steps

-Now that you've successfully run your first batch of k6 tests, consider the following [load test preparations]({{ site.baseurl}}{% link _v4/getting-started/load-test-preparations.md %}) to assist on your journey or performance testing mastery.
+Now that you've successfully run your first batch of k6 tests, consider the reading our [Basic Load Testing Methodology]({{ site.baseurl}}/4.0/getting-started/basic-load-testing-methodology) to assist on your journey or performance testing mastery.
 <!--stackedit_data:
 eyJoaXN0b3J5IjpbLTU1OTQyMjU4XX0=
 -->